HarryET/github-chat/README.md

 - Github 0Auth

-#### Storage

-As people have the ability to upload files to chats we have used Storage to store those files and then serve them to everyone elses clients when the chats are read.
-We didn't have to store profile pictures as Github already manages that.

 #### Realtime

 The primary function of the app is to have a realtime chat for github repos so we have used realtime to listen for new messages and then update the messages being shown in the chat & feed.